 This subject is a two week intensive design studio held typically on the first two weeks of July.
 The workshop will be run by visiting staff from the Architectural Association, School of Architecture, UK as well as teaching staff from MSD.
 The subject introduces students to contemporary digital design techniques, toolset and workflow, striving for innovation in design resolution.
-Design briefs are wide ranging from urbanism intervention to 1:1 material systems.
+Design briefs are wide ranging from urbanism intervention to 1:1 material systems, refer to the subject’s website www.newpaper.space , usually published 1st week of April.
 The studio runs a unique vertical system where students develop project with their peers and is supported by a public programme of seminars, lectures, design reviews and exhibition of outcome.
 All projects are conducted in group work.
 This subject is run concurrently with AA Visiting School (Undergraduate) subject.

-- An ability to work cooperatively and professionally as part of a small team to deliver a design project;
+- Work cooperatively and professionally as part of a small team to deliver a design project;

-- Evidence of critical reflection and analysis and self-critique in the development of architectural concepts and its resolution;
+- Apply critical reflection, analysis and self-critique in the development of architectural concepts and its resolution;

-- Creative use of representational techniques, drawing systems and graphical methods in the production of compelling architectural presentation drawings;
+- Apply creative use of representational techniques, design methodologies, drawing systems and graphical methods in the production of compelling architectural presentation drawings;

-- Innovative use of materials, representational techniques, fabrication techniques and technologies in the construction of compelling physical models.
+- Explore and examine innovative use of materials, representational techniques, fabrication techniques and technologies in the construction of compelling physical models.